shakfu/sk-engines/docs/dev/terminal-transport.md

 # Terminal transport spec (phase 1)

 Status: **built and hardware-verified (2026-07-31)** - but see the port correction below.
 This specifies layer [1] of the terminal channel (see [`terminal-control.md`](terminal-control.md)) - the bidirectional byte pipe over USB-C CDC: the RX producer (interrupt callback), the lock-free ring, the non-blocking TX path, and how the service coexists with the Daisy Logger on the one shared CDC device.
-It stops at raw bytes; the line codec and command dispatch (layers [2]/[3]) are a separate spec and are only stubbed here as the `LineSink` seam.
+It stops at raw bytes; the line codec and command dispatch (layers [2]/[3]) are a separate spec and are only stubbed here as the `LineSink` layer.

 > **CORRECTION (2026-07-31, verified on hardware).** This spec's founding premise - that the channel > lives on the Daisy Seed's internal USB (OTG_FS, PA11/PA12) and must therefore share it with the > Logger - is **wrong for the Spotykach**.
 That board's panel USB-C is wired to **OTG_HS on PB14/PB15** > (Seed pins D29/D30), and it runs libDaisy's `extdfu` bootloader, which serves DFU over that same > core.
 Nothing is connected to PA11/PA12.
 The terminal now defaults to `FS_EXTERNAL` > (`SPK_TERMINAL_PORT_EXTERNAL`, `TERMPORT=int` for a bare Seed or Pod). > > The evidence was in the tree from the start and was misread twice: the Makefile routes the logger to > `LOGGER_EXTERNAL` unconditionally, which says which jack this hardware actually exposes. > `terminal-impl.md` deviation #1 saw that override and concluded "nothing owns `FS_INTERNAL`, so the > terminal must init it" - the opposite of what it implied.
 Read the rest of this spec with the port > substituted; the layering, ring, TX discipline and Logger-coexistence reasoning are all unaffected, > since OTG_HS runs in the same embedded full-speed device mode.